tristanmyers/learning_gamedev/notes.md

 It is important that a game loop has a delay to reduce CPU usage.
 The delay time effects ticks per second.

+> What steps does moving the player require?

 > When does one worry about thread management?

 > How do I manage threads?